cmpitg/emacs-config/README.md

 * `~/emacs-custom-foremost.el` would be loaded **before everything** is loaded.

+* Other things related to Xiki enrivonment should be customized in `~/emacs-config/init-xiki.el`.

 ## Detailed Description

 * [ErgoEmacs](http://ergoemacs.org/) keybindings, with `<Super>` key as the